5th Annual National Aboriginal Physical Activity & Wellness Conference

 This is the nation's largest conference on Physical Activity for First Nations, Métis and Inuit people, created for all of those with an interest in sports, recreation, fitness, and traditional activity who may be band council members; health directors, representatives, or health practitioners; counsellors or social workers; federal, provincial, or municipal health employees; academics; researchers; recreation workers; coaches; fitness instructors; cultural leaders; community members, and all others interested in the promotion of health and wellness through physical activity.

-The Aboriginal Physical Activity & Cultural Circle is hosting the conference to provide a networking and education opportunity.
+The Aboriginal Sport & Wellness Council of Ontario is hosting the conference to provide a networking and education opportunity.
 In addition there will be also a tradeshow for Aboriginal organizations and mainstream businesses to share their services and products.

-The National Aboriginal Physical Activity Conference is the nation's premier event celebrating physical activity in the Aboriginal community.
-We are calling for presentations, educational sessions, research and educational posters to be a part of the 4th Annual National Aboriginal Physical Activity Conference.
+The National Aboriginal Physical Activity & Wellness Conference is the nation's premier event celebrating physical activity in the Aboriginal community.
+We are calling for presentations, educational sessions, research and educational posters to be a part of the 5th Annual National Aboriginal Physical Activity Conference.

-APACC is soliciting session proposals for the 2016 National Aboriginal Physical Activity Conference, to be held April 28th & 29th, 2016, at Langara College, in Vancouver BC.
+ASWCO is soliciting session proposals for the 2017 National Aboriginal Physical Activity Conference, to be held May 10-12 2017, at University of Guelph in Guelph, Ontario.
 This is an opportunity to share effective models, policies, research, “hands on” workshops and information and provide your community with insights and best practices solving many of the issues confronted by Aboriginal communities.
 Please consider contributing a session!

 Presentation Submission Information and General Instructions